rackerlabs/support-how-to/content/how-to/cloud-servers/force-a-password-change-on-the-next-login/index.md

 ---
-permalink: force-password-change-upon-next-login/
+permalink: force-a-password-change-on-the-next-login/
-audit_date:
+audit_date: '2020-09-22'
-title: Force Password Change Upon Next Login
+title: Force a password change on the next login
 type: article
 created_date: '2020-09-18'
 created_by: James Andrade
-last_modified_date:
+last_modified_date: '2020-09-22'
-last_modified_by:
+last_modified_by: Cat Lookabaugh
 product: Cloud Servers
 product_url: cloud-servers
 ---

-# How to Force Password Change Upon Next Login
+This article describes how to make users change their password on their next login.

-In this article, we will show how to make a user change their password upon next login.
+You can do this by using either the `chage` (change age) or `passwd` (password) command.

-There are two ways to do this:
+### chage

-Using chage.
+The following example demonstrates creating a user and using the `chage` command to force a password change:

 ```
 Create user: